Ja Estamos Chegando Chapada Gallery

 ® Sandra Pereznieto

 I’ve spent so many years trying to get back to my personal work.
 In my search, I happen to read Ernesto’s students comments, which lead to a clear road for me.
 Months went by while I waited for the day I would enroll in the course, but I know now that it was impossible to be prepared for what I found.
-I travelled to Bahia with a mix of expectation and strangeness; I was the only student to attend the workshop and that stirred up my emotions, but I knew life had made up that decision for me, so I accepted the challenge as I have many others in my life.
+I traveled to Bahia with a mix of expectation and strangeness; I was the only student to attend the workshop and that stirred up my emotions, but I knew life had made up that decision for me, so I accepted the challenge as I have many others in my life.

 Soon all my doubts and fears vanished.
-Ernesto came out to be an intuitive and profound teacher, capable of such generosity and sensibility than embraced and challenged me to achieve images that I had been trying for years to capture unsuccessfullly.
+Ernesto came out to be an intuitive and profound teacher, capable of such generosity and sensibility than embraced and challenged me to achieve images that I had been trying for years to capture unsuccessfully.
 His gentle and simple way of being constantly moved and inspired me.
 His images left me breathless.
 Every day’s editing sessions refined my way of looking and lead me to recognize the poetry hidden in almost every situation of life.
 I learned, at last, to begin to look with my soul.

 The never-ending roads of Chapada Diamantina, and our everlasting talks, opened the door to our most subtle and fragile emotions.
 We were welcomed by a world of simple and friendly people, whom, with all their deep beliefs, would slowly immerse us into a magic sometimes hard to believe.
 Meanwhile, el Vale do Patí awaited silently.
 Unknowingly, a path of indescribable spirituality was about to begin, and I’m certain that it will stay in our memories forever.
 The immense beauty of nature, and the depth of our journey opened up its own way.
 To overcome the fatigue and our own challenge provided us with an amazing peacefulness, rewarded at Señor Joia’s place with a delicious, authentic and simple feast prepared with love by his wife Leo.
 To photograph such incredible simple life was especially hard, and I think some of my most intimate images came from those moments.
 The trekking continued on, and in the silence of or steps, we recognized a handful of profound teachings that gave us such inner strength that allowed us to recognize happiness at the top of “El Camino del Imperio”, where the rain and the mist were the best reward to our effort.